British Stocks Close Higher - UrduPoint

 British Stocks Close Higher

-The index - which includes the 100 largest companies in the London Stock Exchange - recorded gains equivalent to 75.99 points, to reach 7452.84 points.
+The index - which includes the 100 largest companies in the London Stock Exchange - gained 20.07 points, to reach 7486.67 points.

 Related Topics